InchanterX/InchanterX/README.md

 My name is Egor and I'm studying frontend developer.

 - 📫 You can write to me in discord.
 Nickname - "inchanterx"
-- 🌱 Now I know HTML, CSS (also ) and flexboxes (I will study grid this month)
+- 🌱 Now I know HTML, CSS (LESS, SCSS, flexboxes)(I will study grid this month), also I know how to use gulp
 - There will be more here soon.
 I'm just learning, so don`t be strict!

 <h3 align="left">Languages and Tools:</h3>